saiga143/geopython/README.md

 # Pre-requisites for these exercises

-1. Knowledge of python
+1. Basic Knowledge of python
-2. Knowledge of pandas
+2. Basic Knowledge of pandas
-3. Knowledge of matplotlib
+3. Basic Knowledge of matplotlib

 # Exercise-1
 The `pandas` and `matplotlib` folder contains the required data, produced outputs and a jupyter notebook file with the code explained in detail how the different steps are performed which include: